Here are some interesting Germany Facts which were chosen and researched by kids especially for kids.

 Germans love going to the museums, concerts and theatres.
 These places which are well maintained and supported, so you will find many interesting places you can visit.

 Germans also love sports!
 Many Germans are active in sports clubs such as soccer, tennis or gymnastics clubs.
 In schools, the most popular sports activities are soccer, volleyball, basketball, ballet and dancing.
-Sports idols Sebastian Vettel (Formula 1), Bastian Schweinsteiger (soccer) or Anna Schaffelhuber and Felix Neureuther (skiing) are supported by most Germans proudly.
-Many of you will already have have heard the names of Boris Becker and Steffi Graf which are among the world's most known tennis stars.
+Sports idols Sebastian Vettel (Formula 1), Bastian Schweinsteiger or Joshua Kimmich (soccer) or Linus Strasser, Anna Schaffelhuber and Felix Neureuther (skiing) are or were cheered on by most Germans proudly.
+Many of you will already have have heard the names of Boris Becker, Steffi Graf or Angelique Kerber and Alexander Zverev, who are amongst the world's most known tennis stars.

-The country's premier soccer league, called Bundesliga, is followed closely by many and Bayern Munich or Borussia Dortmund are firm favourites not only of Germans.
+The country's premier soccer league, called Bundesliga, is followed closely by many and Bayern Munich or Borussia Dortmund are firm favourites not only with Germans.

 The most popular sports in Germany are soccer, tennis, swimming and skiing, although the latter is possible only in the southern and eastern parts of the country.
 Especially in the Bavarian Alps, the Mittelgebirge and the Erzgebirge, the mountains are high enough and warrant for enough snow to enjoy a multitude of wintersports facilities.